evalalave/openssl-cipher-list-scan/README.md

 # Script using OpenSSL to determine which ciphers are enabled on a HTTP/FTP server

 # openssl-cipher-list-scan
 A rework of the script found on the https://www.ise.io/using-openssl-determine-ciphers-enabled-server/ page.
-The current script can show you any HTTP/ FTP servers:
+The current script can show you any HTTP/ FTP server:

-  - Server's Certificate Subject
+  - Certificate Subject
-  - Server's Certificate Issuer
+  - Certificate Issuer
   - Supported Server Cipher(s)

 # Installation: